Generate a lump sum report to record donations into QuickBooks

 Now what we want to do is sum the transactions for each unique combination of attributes that corresponds to your accounting categories.

 In our example, we will generate a lump sum for each unique combination of Gift Category and Fund (we are not going to use the Campaign attribute).
 To do this, we first create a new column where we concatenate the values for Gift Category and Fund.
-The formula for this in Excel or in Google spreadsheets looks like the following:
+The formula for this in a CSV file or in Google Sheets looks like the following:

 =&A1&" : "&B1